Donald Penn

-Donald Ward Penn (born April 27, 1983) is a former American football offensive tackle.
-He played college football at Utah State, and was signed by the Minnesota Vikings as an undrafted free agent in 2006.
-Penn has also played for the Tampa Bay Buccaneers, Oakland Raiders, and Washington Redskins.
+Donald Ward Penn II (born April 27, 1983) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Utah State Aggies, and was signed by the Minnesota Vikings as an undrafted free agent in 2006.
+Penn was also a member of the Tampa Bay Buccaneers, Oakland Raiders, and Washington Redskins.

-Early years
+Early life

 Penn attended St. Anthony of Padua, Gardena, and graduated to Saint Bernard Catholic High School in Playa del Rey, California.
 He was a student and a letterman in football and basketball.
+Penn did not start playing football until his junior year in high school.
 In football, as a senior, he was named the Team's Lineman of the Year, was a first-team All-League selection, and was a first-team All-California Interscholastic Federation selection.
 As a junior, he was a second-team All-League selection.
 In basketball, he was an All-State selection.
 Penn graduated from Saint Bernard Catholic High School in 2001.

-He attended Utah State in college, and he notably never allowed a sack throughout his college career.
+College career

+Penn played college football for Utah State University from 2002 to 2005.
+He started 44 consecutive games on the offensive line.
+Penn took over the starting right tackle job in the third game of his true freshman season and remained the starting right tackle for the remainder of the season.
+He switched to left tackle as a sophomore, starting every game at left tackle for Utah State for the rest of his college career.
+As a senior, Penn was a team captain, and was awarded second-team all-Western Athletic Conference honors at left tackle.
+Penn was voted into the Utah State Aggies Athletics Hall of Fame in 2020.

 Professional career

+Minnesota Vikings

+Penn went undrafted in 2006.
+He signed with the Minnesota Vikings as an undrafted free agent, but was released prior to the start of the 2006 season.

 Tampa Bay Buccaneers

-Penn was signed by Tampa Bay after he was released from the Minnesota Vikings in 2006.
+Penn was signed by the Tampa Bay Buccaneers after he was released by the Vikings.
 Later in the season in a game against the Miami Dolphins, Penn blocked an extra point attempt.
 On April 10, 2009, he signed a one-year $2.792 million contract to stay with the Buccaneers.
 On July 30, 2010, Penn signed a six-year $43 million contract.
-Penn scored his first ever touchdown in the NFL on November 21, 2010 against the San Francisco 49ers.
-It came on a one-yard pass from Josh Freeman to put the Buccaneers up 21-0 in the 4th quarter.
+Penn scored his first ever touchdown in the NFL on November 21, 2010, against the San Francisco 49ers.
+It came on a one-yard pass from Josh Freeman to put the Buccaneers up 21–0 in the 4th quarter.
 Penn was named to the 2011 Pro Bowl as an alternate.
 He replaced Green Bay Packers tackle Chad Clifton, whose team advanced to Super Bowl XLV.
+He was ranked 97th by his fellow players on the NFL Top 100 Players of 2012.
 On November 11, 2013, Penn scored his second career touchdown against the Miami Dolphins, which was also his 100th consecutive game started.
 Penn was released on March 13, 2014.